Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 ### Ares Emulator
 For ease of development and debugging, the menu ROM is able to run in the Ares emulator (without most flashcart features).

-* Ensure you have the Ares emulator on you computer.
+* Ensure you have the Ares emulator on your computer.
 * Load the `N64FlashcartMenu.n64` ROM.

 ### Others